jekyllt/jasper/README.md

 Although this is inspired by Kasper, there are several **additional** features which make this port closer to the original theme.
 Besides, it was recently updated to match the current version of the theme.

-The main difference to the original is still the fact that Jasper expects a single author.
-With a bit of tweaking it shouldn't be too difficult to enable a per-post author.
-Feel free to fork and improve on this.

 **Important:**  For security reasons, Github doesn't allow plugins (under _plugins/) when deploying with Github Pages.
 This means that we need to generate your site locally (as explained below) and push the resulting HTML to a Github repository.
 This is exactly what I have done for the generating the live demo.